Doolittle grew up in the Philadelphia suburb of Medford, N.J., making his name mostly as a pitcher.

 In 2008, the A's drafted and signed Sean's brother, Ryan, a righthanded pitcher, in the 26th round out of Cumberland Community College in New Jersey.

 Doolittle has great makeup.
 He has a grind-it-out attitude that helps make him a fine baseball player.

-In the spring of 2009, the Baseball America Prospect Handbook rated Doolittle as 11th-best prospect in the A's organization.
+In 2009, the Baseball America Prospect Handbook rated Doolittle as 11th-best prospect in the A's organization.
 And in the spring of 2010, they moved him up a notch, to #10 in the Oakland farm system.

 But in the winter before 2011 spring training, he was down at #17.

 Asked if he has any superstitions, Sean said, "I used to be really superstitious, but after I got hurt in the Minors I'm really conscious of not being superstitious.
 I used to have all kinds of routines, from what I ate to the music I listened to and the stuff I wore under my uniform.
 Now, I just go out there and play."